John Dillinger: Prison time

 Incarcerated at Indiana Reformatory and Indiana State Prison between 1924 and 1933, Dillinger developed a criminal lifestyle.
 Upon being admitted to prison, he was quoted as saying, "I will be the meanest bastard you ever saw when I get out of here."
 His physical examination at the prison showed that he had gonorrhea, treatment of which at the time was painful.
-He became resentful against society because of his long prison sentence and befriended other criminals, including seasoned bank robbers Harry "Pete" Pierpont, Charles Makley, Russell Clark and Homer Van Meter, who taught Dillinger how to be a successful criminal.
-The men planned heists that they would commit soon after they were released.
+He became resentful toward society because of his long prison sentence and befriended other criminals, including seasoned bank robbers Harry "Pete" Pierpont, Charles Makley, Russell Clark and Homer Van Meter, who taught Dillinger how to be a successful criminal.
+The men planned heists that they would commit upon release.
 Dillinger also studied Herman Lamm's meticulous bank-robbing system and used it extensively throughout his criminal career.

 Dillinger's father began a public campaign to have him released and was able to obtain 188 signatures on a petition.
 On May 10, 1933, after serving nine and a half years, Dillinger was paroled.
-Released at the depths of the Great Depression, Dillinger, with little prospect of finding employment, immediately returned to crime.
+Released at the lowest point of the Great Depression, Dillinger, with little prospect of finding employment, immediately returned to crime.

 On June 21, 1933, Dillinger committed his first bank robbery, stealing $10,000 ($241,000 in 2024) from a bank in New Carlisle, Ohio.
 On August 14 he robbed a bank in Bluffton, Ohio.
 Tracked by police from Dayton, he was captured and later transferred to Allen County jail in Lima to be indicted in connection to the Bluffton robbery.
-After searching him before putting him into the prison, the police discovered a document which appeared to be a prison escape plan.
+After searching him before imprisoning him, the police discovered a document which appeared to be a prison escape plan.
 They demanded Dillinger tell them what the document meant, but he refused.

 Earlier, Dillinger had helped conceive a plan to enable the escape of Pierpont, Clark and six other prison acquaintances.
 He had friends smuggle guns into their cells, which they used to escape four days after Dillinger's capture.
 The group that formed, known as "the First Dillinger Gang", consisted of Pierpont, Clark, Makley, Ed Shouse, Harry Copeland and John "Red" Hamilton, a member of the Herman Lamm Gang.
 Pierpont, Clark and Makley arrived in Lima on October 12, 1933, where they impersonated Indiana State Police officers, claiming they had come to extradite Dillinger to Indiana.
 When the sheriff, Jess Sarber, asked for their credentials, Pierpont shot Sarber dead, then released Dillinger from his house.
 The four men escaped back to Indiana, where they joined the rest of the gang.

 Bank robberies

 Dillinger is known to have participated with the Dillinger Gang in twelve bank robberies, between June 21, 1933, and June 30, 1934.

+It is a popular adage that he refused to plan robberies in the town of Anderson, Indiana.
+It was a busy factory town that had an abundance of railroad tracks, and there was too great a risk of getting stopped by a train and caught by authorities.